specialprivacy/demonstrator/README.md

 * **compliance-checker**
   The compliance checker is a stream processor which validates that processing log messages are compliant with a users policy.
 All data is picked from kafka topics and results are also written to a kafka topic.
 It implements the SPECIAL policy language and can use the standard HermiT reasoner or the custom SPECIAL algorithm.
 In the demonstrator this component is used to check compliance, but it can also be used for ex-ante checks.
   Its code and more information can be found at https://git.ai.wu.ac.at/specialprivacy/compliance-backend
-* **mobile-frontend**
-  The mobile UI is one of the WP 4 interfaces which presents how user consent can be gathered in a mobile setting.
-It integrates with the consent-management-backend to store the consent and retrieve policies to consent to.
-  Its code and more information can be found at https://git.ai.wu.ac.at/specialprivacy/prox-consent

 ### Off the shelve components
 These are off the shelve pieces of software which are lightly configured, but not customized.
 In most cases, these are just an example and can be easily swapped out for similar software.
 In a few cases, the SPECIAL components have a stronger dependency.
 We will try to highlight these.